 While the Monos have contacts in other parts of the country, they primarily focus on the Argentina provinces that border Paraguay and Bolivia, from where they receive shipments of marijuana and cocaine.

 The Monos’ success was in no small part due to their strong criminal ties to local police, prison staff, businessmen, and even the heads of Rosario's “barras bravas” or soccer gangs.
 They also managed to establish links with drug producers and distributors in other provinces in Northern Argentina, as well as in neighboring Paraguay and Bolivia.

 These links allowed them to manage their drug retail business almost without interference for years, laundering their illicit profits and managing their business even when while behind bars.

-Despite being behind bars, Los Monos’ leaders have continued to use their connections to keep the group’s criminal activities ticking along.
+Despite being behind bars, the Monos' leaders have continued to use their connections to keep the group’s criminal activities ticking along.

-With a growing drug consumption market in Argentina, Rosario’s criminal groups, including Los Monos, continue to have fertile ground on which to maintain operations.
+With a growing drug consumption market in Argentina, Rosario’s criminal groups, including the Monos, continue to have fertile ground on which to maintain operations.

-However, the length of the prison stays for key members of Los Monos suggests that the group’s glory days may be behind them.
+However, the length of prison stays for key members of the Monos suggests that the group’s glory days may be behind them.